 Toby Galloway is Co-Chair of Winstead's Securities Litigation & Enforcement Practice Group.
 He also practices in the areas of white-collar defense, governmental & internal investigations, and business litigation.
 He is a part of Winstead's Investment Management Group and Private Funds Industry Group.
 Before developing his private practice, he served as an attorney with the United States Securities and Exchange Commission, in roles of increasing responsibility, for more than 11 years.

 During his last four years at the SEC, Toby was the chief trial counsel for the Commission’s Fort Worth Regional Office.
-In this capacity, he supervised all litigation for a four-station region.
+In this capacity, he supervised all litigation for a four-state region.
 In addition, he handled his own caseload, prosecuting civil enforcement actions involving alleged violations of the federal securities laws.
 He also served as a Special Assistant United States Attorney for the Northern District of Texas, prosecuting white-collar crime.

 Toby routinely practices before the SEC, CFTC, FINRA, DOJ, Texas State Securities Board, and other state securities regulators, as well as the PCAOB and other regulatory and law enforcement agencies.
 Toby represents public companies, audit committees and special committees, hedge funds, private equity funds, asset managers, broker-dealers, registered investment advisers, accountants and lawyers, and other institutions in government investigations, securities law enforcement and litigation.
 He also represents aggrieved investors, and handles complex business litigation and has experience in healthcare fraud.